 Gabapentin was originally developed as an anticonvulsant drug but it too can be an effective component of chronic pain management.
-It has been shown to be particularly effective in neuropathic pain management (pain from direct nerve injury) and cancer related pain.
-Although its exact mechanism is unknown, it has been shown to block central sensitization.
+It has been shown to be particularly effective in neuropathic pain management (pain from direct nerve injury) and cancer related pain due to its ability to block the alpha-2, delta-1 subunit of the dorsal horn calcium ion channels.

 Gabapentin is useful for both dogs and cats.
 It is generally free of adverse effects or adverse drug interactions although some patients will show a transient drowsiness usually limited to a few days duration.
-Dogs are dosed at 5 to 10 mg/kg BID to QID PO although doses as low as 2 mg/kg BID have been reported to be effective in some cases.
-Cats are dosed at 2 to 5 mg/kg BID PO.
-It is available in 100 mg, 300 mg, 400 mg, 600 mg and 800 mg sizes.
+Dogs are typically dosed at 5 to 10 mg/kg BID to QID PO although doses as low as 2 mg/kg BID have been reported to be effective in some cases while doses as high as 120 mg/kg/day have been required in other cases.
+Cats are typically dosed at 2 to 10 mg/kg BID PO.

+Gabapentin is available in 100 mg, 300 mg, 400 mg, 600 mg and 800 mg sizes.
 Use of the 50 mg/ml liquid product is not recommended due to its xylitol content.
 The widespread availability of generic gabapentin has made this an affordable analgesic even for larger patients.